prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/custom_ai_app/README.md

 We found this dataset to be a perfect fit for modeling our problem statement, especially when dealing with customer inquiries seeking assistance.
 Moreover, we identified a specific ticket type for software bugs within the dataset, which became the foundation for generating emails expressing frustration and anger from customers. 🤬😡

+# Data Generation Notebook 📊

+In our notebooks section, you'll discover the 'data_creation_from_ticket_dataset.ipynb' notebook file.
+This notebook plays a crucial role in our project as it effectively utilizes the customer support ticket dataset to craft a dataset that aligns perfectly with our use case.

+## Dataset Creation 📈

+Upon successfully running this notebook, you'll be rewarded with the freshly minted 'product_sentiment_analysis.csv' dataset.
+We've conveniently organized this dataset within a dedicated 'data' folder for effortless access and seamless integration into our project.

 ### Leveraging OpenAI 🌐

-For generating **emails expressing frustration and anger from customers**, we put OpenAI's capabilities to work, allowing us to create a dataset tailored to our use case. 🤯
+For generating **emails expressing frustration and anger from customers** as well as **happy emails** we put OpenAI's capabilities to work, allowing us to create a dataset tailored to our use case. 🤯

-### Generating Happy Email 🌟

-In contrast, for generating **happy emails** that praise product features, we again turned to OpenAI's impressive capabilities. 🙌

 By combining our custom model with OpenAI's expertise, we've crafted a prototype solution to handle product categorization, email sentiment analysis, and even generate compelling product titles. 🌈💼